BushidoUK/Ransomware-Tool-Matrix/README.md

 # Ransomware Tool Matrix
 - This repository contains a list of which tools each ransomware gang or extortionist gang uses
 - As defenders, we should exploit the fact that many of the tools used by these cybercriminals are often reused
 - We can threat hunt, deploy detections, and block these tools to eliminate the ability of adversaries to launch intrusions
+- This project will be updated as additional intelligence on ransomware gang TTPs is made available

 > [!TIP]
 >  This list has several use cases, which are as follows: